 This is by far the best Twitter alternative to be found in the galaxy.
 Facebook sublimely connects you to the globe, removes all sorts of boundaries and geographical limitations, and grows ever more delish as it’s continually upgraded.

 Don’t want to tweet?
 Then Facebook should have all and more besides of what you need and is sure to leave you breathless at what it enables you and countless others to daily do.
 Also, do have a look at the best FB alternatives.

 A social network for those with the gift of the gab, GAB comes with a 300 character limit and can be compared to a kinder and easier to use the version of Twitter.
 With no ads to speak of and the ability to post and say virtually any controversial thing that comes to mind, GAB punches far above its class and is presently in a fight with the likes of Twitter for your favor and patronage.

 Beloved by free speech advocates, rocking a flexible user experience that lets you set the exact type of content you want to expose yourself to and guaranteed to teach you a thing or two about the world, GAB is fab!

 For charitable folks who share everything and anything about their lives, Tumblr is king.
+So, instead of creating a Twitter account, you can go for Tumblr.
 While it’s principally a pic, video, text, music, link, and a sharing site, it’s still a great place to connect, get exposed to different ways of life and has endless fun all days of the week.
 And yes, it can easily take the place of Twitter in your life.
 And the world.

 Social media is awesome to the nth degree!
 Till the private info, you posted there gets manipulated and used to mess up your life.
 Enter Diaspora; think of it as a version of Facebook with more bulky and privacy-oriented muscles that lets you have fun without having to pay through the nose for it in future.
 Now properly coddled and guarded you can play with the social media lion without ending up in its belly.